apache/doris/docs/en/getting-started/data-model-rollup.md

 * The query execution plan can be obtained by `EXPLAIN your_sql;` command, and in the execution plan, whether ROLLUP has been hit or not can be checked.
 * Base tables and all created ROLLUP can be displayed by `DESC tbl_name ALL;` statement.

-In this document, you can see [Query how to hit Rollup] (hit-the-rollup)
+In this document, you can see [Query how to hit Rollup](hit-the-rollup)

 ## Limitations of aggregation model